sadit/SimilaritySearch.jl/joss/paper.md

  recall score
 ---------------------------------------------------------------------------------------------

-Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation. {#tabperformance}
+Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation. \label{tab/performance}

 The reported recall score is the macro averaged recall of `allknn` operation.
 The individual recall is computed as $\frac{\# \text{ of real } k \text{ nearest neighbors retrieved}}{k}$ where the set of real $k$ nearest neighbors is the intersection of the set of $k$ nearest neighbors computed by the brute force method and the index being compared.